tencent-quantum-lab/tensorcircuit/README.md

 TensorCircuit is the next generation of quantum circuit simulator with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.

 TensorCircuit is built on top of modern machine learning frameworks, and is machine learning backend agnostic.
-It is specifically suitable for efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.
+It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.

 ## Getting Started

 Please begin with [Quick Start](/docs/source/quickstart.rst) and [Jupyter Tutorials](https://github.com/quclub/tensorcircuit-tutorials/tree/master/tutorials).

-For more information and introductions, please refer to helpful scripts [examples](/examples) and [documentations](/docs/source).
-API docstrings (incomplete for now) and test cases in [tests](/tests) are also informative.
+For more information and introductions, please refer to helpful [example scripts](/examples) and [documentations](/docs/source).
+API docstrings and test cases in [tests](/tests) are also informative.

 The following are some minimal demos.